ankurk91/laravel-lunch-order-app/readme.md

 ### Asset building
-* This project is using [Laravel-Mix](https://github.com/JeffreyWay/laravel-mix)
+* This project is using a custom webpack solution [Laravel-Bundler](https://github.com/ankurk91/laravel-bundler)
-* You can use standard terminal commands:
+* You can still use standard terminal commands:
 * During development
 ```
 # incremental build